LaxarJS/laxar/docs/manuals/asset_lookup.md

 For *activities*, LaxarJS only manages the `widget.json` descriptor, since activities have no presentation.

 For *controls*, LaxarJS manages the `control.json` descriptor, and the theme-dependent CSS stylesheet (if any).
-Controls may sometimes choose to load HTML assets (preferably using webpack), but these are not covered by the themeing mechanism.
+Controls may sometimes choose to load HTML assets (preferably using webpack), but these are not covered by the theming mechanism.

 For *layouts*, LaxarJS loads an HTML template, and the CSS stylesheet (if any).
 Both may be overridden by the application theme.